 At a bare minimum, every pet food maker should be able to send you a complete “typical” nutrient analysis for all of their products.
 More often than not, the analyses provided show the expected levels of nutrients based on a computer analysis of the product’s formula.
 Preferably, these are posted on their company websites.

-We’re not sure why this is so, but the makers of raw, frozen diets tend to formulate them with excessive amounts of fat.
+We’re not sure why this is so, but the makers of frozen raw dog foods tend to formulate them with excessive amounts of fat.
 This attribute is not nearly as common with the makers of cooked frozen dog foods, so we’re at a loss to explain it.
 These diets don’t have to be high-fat.

 Here’s a wrench in the works for conscientious dog owners who check the product labels, looking for high fat levels: Remember that the guaranteed analysis on the product label lists the minimum amounts of protein and fat.
 The product may actually contain much higher levels than what’s listed there.
 Argh!
 This is one of the reasons why we insist that you ask companies for their complete nutrient analyses; these should list percentages that are closer to the actual amounts in the product.